andrewquitadamo/presentations/programming2/gitting_started/gitting_started.md

 --

-* If you don't want to type in your username everytime you can set it with the git config command.
+* If you don't want to type in your password everytime you can set up a [SSH key](https://help.github.com/articles/generating-ssh-keys/).
-    ```
-    git config --global user.name "Andrew Quitadamo"
-    git config --global user.email aquitada@uncc.edu"
-    ```

 --

-* If you don't want to type in your password everytime you can set up a [SSH key](https://help.github.com/articles/generating-ssh-keys/).
+* If you want to push to Github from one of the Viper or Cobra, you will need to set up a SSH key.
 ---

 # Editing on Github